cybercongress/launch-kit/Launch FAQ.md

 1 PCYB (and growing) & 750 TTHC

 ### What is cyber~Congress?
 The congress is [the DAO](https://mainnet.aragon.org/#/cybercongress) behind the launch of the protocol.
-The initial intentions of cyber~Congress can be found in the Evolution of Species.
+The initial intentions of cyber\~Congress can be found in the Evolution of Species.
 The congress helps to launch the protocol, commits to the code base, helps to gather the initial community, write the initial documentation, organise the distribution and deploy the Genesis.
 The Congress lives in Ethereum, as an Aragon DAO.
 It is responsible for organising the Game of links and the minting of THC tokens.
 The congress will launch the protocol, hand it over to the community and remain a functioning entity that commits to the code, improves the protocol and makes it an intergalactic product.

 ### What is cyber~Foundation?
 It is [a community governed DAO](https://github.com/cybercongress/cyber-foundation).
-The role of cyber~Foundation is to help the community govern the protocol via an Aragon DAO.
+The role of cyber\~Foundation is to help the community govern the protocol via an Aragon DAO.
 It is a fund managed via a decentralized engine, charged with the donated ETH and managed by the community (agents of the protocol).
-The initial intentions of cyber ~Congress can be found in [this document](https://github.com/cybercongress/congress/blob/master/README.md).

 ### What are the distribution games?
 There are 2 distribution games proposed in total.
 Their goal is to help increase the initial efficiency of the distribution.

-- The Game of links is focused on the early believers in the protocol and the initial validator set.
+The Game of links is focused on the early believers in the protocol and the initial validator set.
 It is launched at the same time that Euler-5 is launched.
 The main idea of the Game of Links is to establish a starting value of relevance in the knowledge graph because it is crucial to get quality search results from the inception of the network.
 The game will be finished when either 300 thousand ATOMs are collected or 146 days have passed from the start of the funding (there will probably be a prolongation for an N period to have a grand finale of the game).

 There are 4 major disciplines in which participants can compete (a) lifetime of a validator - the longer the validator is run for, the better; (b) delegations to a validator - the more a validator is delegated, the better; (c) bandwidth and load - the more someone spends the better; and, finally (d) relevance - this is projected in terms of the top 1000 CID's and links to those.
 The idea is to find the most relevant content or CID's.

 Tokens for the game can be obtained either from EULER-4 rewards, from gifts or from test auctions.
 Any other information can be found [in the provision file](https://cybercongress.ai/game-of-links/) and [in the launch-kit repo](https://github.com/cybercongress/launch-kit).

 ### What is cyber~Auction?
 cyber\~Auction is part of the initial distribution games.
 If the first two focus on specific target groups (although anyone is free to participate).
 The goal of cyber\~Auction is to focus on all web3 agents.
 It will take place after the end of the previous games.

 cyber\~Auctions main purpose is the value of relevance or in other words - gain access to the donated ETH from the auction itself.
-The auction will last for 500 rounds that last for 23 hours each (a little over 479 days).
-Every round has 1 billion THC is at skate.
+The auction will last for 88 rounds that last for 24 hours each.
+Every round has THC at skate.
 The more you donate and the less has been donated by others on that same day the more you can gain.

 After the end of the distribution, participants will be able to unlock their THC tokens and use them as they wish, e.i. transfer, trade, etc. As a result of the auction, the community will have access to all the donated ETH within the Aragon organization.